zavodyanka/devops-directive-github-actions-course/README.md

 ## 🙌 Sponsored by Namespace Labs

-This course is made possible thanks to namespace.so, the best way level up your software build and developer workflows!
+This course is made possible thanks to [namespace.so](https://namespace.so),the best way level up your software build and developer workflows!

 [![](./readme-assets/namespace-screenshot.png)](https://namespace.so/)